keithbuhler/keithbuhler.github.io/about shorter.md

 He currently holds teaches History, Greek Language, and Bible at a classical school in CA. Before that, he was a philosophy instructor at Asbury University and post-doc at the University of Kentucky.

 He has written two books: the first was a self-published [Platonic dialogue](http://bitly.com/ScriptureOrTradition) about Scripture and Tradition.

-His philosophy dissertation in contemporary analytic virtue ethics is titled [Becoming What We Are](/phd).
+The second, a philosophy dissertation in contemporary analytic virtue ethics titled [Becoming What We Are](/phd).
 His non-fiction writings on classical education have been published in Wheatstone Academy's *The Examined Life*, the *Word* magazine, MereOrthodoxy.com among others.

-He studied with [David Bradshaw](https://uky.academia.edu/DBradshaw) and also completed an M.A. in Orthodox Theology from the University of Balamand.
-His B.A. in Humanities is from Biola University and the Torrey Honors Institute.
+He completed a   also holds an M.A. in Orthodox Theology from the University of Balamand and a B.A. in Humanities from Biola University.

+Buhler aims to invite everyone to pursue wisdom through humility.
+He uses dialog to ask hard questions about Great Books, history, and life itself, including high culture and pop culture.